Azure/acr/docs/teleport/aks-getting-started.md

 >
 > - [AKS support policies](../../support-policies.md)
 > - [Azure support FAQ](../../faq.md)
 >
 > ACR Preview features are available on a self-service, opt-in basis.
 Previews are provided "as is" and "as available," and they're excluded from the service-level agreements and limited warranty.
-AKS previews are partially covered by customer support on a best-effort basis.
+ACR previews are partially covered by customer support on a best-effort basis.
 As such, these features aren't meant for production use.
 ACR preview features aren't available in Azure Government or Azure China 21Vianet clouds.
 > - Project Teleport Support is provided through a [Microsoft Teams channel][acr-teleport-red-shirts].
 [Requesting access to Project Teleport][teleport-signup-form]

 ## Prerequisites